 Making data meaningful for your business

-When you aren’t compiling accurate business data, you can only rely on gut feel and assumptions about past performance to inform your future business decisions.
+If you aren’t recording accurate data for your business, you can only rely on gut feel and assumptions about your business’ past performance to inform and guide your future business decisions.

-1. Data is only powerful if there is context – can you stop to answer these questions?
+Data is only powerful if there is context

 - Are your financials up-to-date?

-- Are your staff trained on what systems and processes to use for different parts of your business?
+- Are the right systems and processes in use for different parts of your business?

-- Are your cloud systems being correctly utilised?
+- Are your cloud systems set up correctly (and being used correctly)?

-The worst thing you can do is to attempt to analyse incorrect data and attempt to make decisions for the business based on it!
-Tools like Spotlight Reporting can help you with the reports you need for business decisions.
+The worst thing you can do is to attempt to analyse irrelevant data and then make business decisions based on it!
+Make sure you’re collecting and looking at the data that’s relevant for your business.

-- What would you most like to understand about your business?
+- What do you want to understand most about your business?